-- Review the management system across the scallop fishery to examine opportunities for a more strategic approach based on optimal environmental, economic and social objectives and outcomes. - Resolution of effort issue with differentiation between full-time scallop fishermen and beam trawlers targeting other species.
+- Review Days At Sea (DAS) in Western Waters Act so allocation is more fairly distributed between UK and French fleet, with a more level playing field in terms of management. - Resolution of effort issue with differentiation between full-time scallop fishermen and beam trawlers targeting other species.
 This might be considered as part of the capacity review. - How to achieve greater flexibility with quarterly DAS allocations.
 Needs to be consideration of harmonisation of regulation and restrictions outside of the 12 nm - with potential for spatial closures. - Begin the process towards developing a management plan and get sign off from the NWWAC and the European Commission, with review periods to ensure objectives are being met, and progress is being made.